jeffhargarten/20200923-vote-tracking/README.md

-# 2020 early vote tracking
+# 2020 Minnesota early vote tracking

 ## Setup
 - Rename .env.sample to .env, and check for any settings you need to adjust for your local aws setup.